 All RayPack command line switches and parameters are case insensitive.
-This means that parameter Repackage is interpreted exactly the same as repackage, and a switch -PATH is equal to -Path
+This means that parameter Repackage is interpreted exactly the same as rePACKAGE, and a switch

 New

 This switch instructs RayPack to create a new empty project (.rpp) or a new empty database (.msi).